sole/mindblown.js/README.md

  * `cheapRenderer`: Uses a lower quality renderer, without antialias.
 Default is `false` (i.e. use higher quality renderer).
  * `width`: specify renderer canvas width
  * `height`: specify renderer canvas height
-* `replacements`: An object with pairs of replacements to be used when converting the slides into 3D.
+* `customElements`: An object with pairs of key and element replacements to use when converting the slides into 3D.

-All the sections and even the options argument are optional, which is to say that you can get functional basic 3D slides by calling `MindBlown()` with just the HTML selector and *no options*.
+All the sections and even the options argument are optional, or in other words: you can get functional basic 3D slides by calling `MindBlown()` with just the HTML selector and *no options*.

 ### `Slides` (event emitter)